-Meaning "statement presenting results of an analytic process" is from 1660s.
-Psychological sense is from 1890.
+The meaning "statement presenting results of an analytic process" is from 1660s.
+The psychological sense is from 1890.
 English also formerly had a noun analyse (1630s), from French analyse, from Medieval Latin analysis.
 Phrase in the final (or last) analysis (1844), translates French en dernière analyse.

 1520s, in part a shortening of across, in part from the adverb (see cross (adv.)).
 Earliest sense is "falling athwart, lying athwart the main direction, passing from side to side."
 Meaning "intersecting, lying athwart each other" is from c.
 1600.

 Sense of "adverse, opposed, obstructing, contrary, opposite" is from 1560s; of persons, "peevish, ill-tempered," from 1630s, probably from the earlier senses of "contrary, athwart," especially with reference to winds and sailing ships.
 A 19c. emphatic form was cross as two sticks (1807), punning on the verb.
 Cross-grained is from 1670s of wood; as "opposed in nature or temper" from 1640s.

 word-forming element typically representing cross as a noun, adverb (cross-examine), adjective (crossbar), and in many words a confluence of them.
 "There is no distinct line of division between cross as an adjective and cross as a prefix.
 As a prefix, it often represents the adv. cross, or the prep. cross, across."
 [Century Dictionary]